Chrysochus: Biology

 All species of Chryochus feed on plants in the Apocynaceae (dogbane) and Asclepiadaceae (milkweed) families.
 A small mutation has allowed the two North American species, C. auratus and C. cobaltinus, in particular to feed on the plant species containing cardenolides, while all other species of the genus feed on plant species without cardenolides.

+Chryochus beetles by location differ in their exoskeleton color due to varying factors such as temperature, humidity, diet, and adaptation to predators.
+For example, Chryochus larvae as they pupate regulate the chemicals involved in pigment control that depend on the temperature.

+Cultural impact

+Naturalist and artist Christopher Marley has used species of Chrysochus as the artistic medium in his mosaic art pieces.